Academic Staff Support

 You can also hear more about this from Dr David Smith in his talking head Hallam Model case study.

 Valuing Research in Higher Education

-The Hallam Guild is pleased to announce a new group which aims to encourage and value research into higher education practice.
+This group aims to encourage and value research into higher education practice.

 Educational research into higher education practice is important to both research and teaching practice.
 There is huge potential benefit to this research, both in terms of involving colleagues in creating knowledge and, through the enhanced practice that emerges from educational research outcomes, to more effectively shape the futures of our students.
 The group aims to consider the benefits, practicalities and impact of research into HE practice at Hallam, and to raise the profile of such research.